Anna Paulina Luna: Abortion

-Economy
+Agriculture

+In March 2024, Luna led a letter signed by 10 House Republicans to the House Agriculture Committee opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act in the 2024 farm bill.
+The EATS Act aimed to prevent state and local governments from enforcing regulations on the production of agricultural goods sold across state lines.
+The letter expressed concern that the legislation would negatively impact American farmers and cede influence over the U.S. agricultural system to entities owned by foreign adversaries, particularly China.
+It was noted by agricultural industry observers and advocacy organizations for signaling conservative Republican opposition to federal preemption of state-level animal welfare laws such as California's Proposition 12.

+Economic issues

-In an August 2022 interview, Luna said that she would support a ban on U.S. oil exports in order to increase the domestic oil supply, saying, "The United States has literally one of the biggest supplies of cleanest oil in the entire world.
+In an August 2022 interview, Luna said that she would support a ban on U.S. oil exports to increase the domestic oil supply, saying, "The United States has literally one of the biggest supplies of cleanest oil in the entire world.
 There's no reason why we need to be going to places like Saudi Arabia or even Venezuela to get those oil sources."
 She said this view belonged to an "America First" platform, adding, "If it means not selling to other countries so that here in the United States, we can literally lower the gas prices, that's what I agree with."

-Luna has said tourism is one of her highest priorities due to its importance in her district.
+Luna was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+In March 2025, Luna and Democrat Alexandria Ocasio-Cortez co-sponsored legislation seeking to cap credit card interest rates at 10%.

 Education

 Luna's website states that she opposes "radical left-wing gender theory being pushed on our kids".

 Gun control

 Luna appeared on the February/March 2020 cover of Ballistic magazine, which called her "DC's Next 2A Warrior".
 In February 2023, she was one of several members of Congress seen wearing AR-15 rifle lapel pins.